GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 <a name="section-2"></a>
 ## 2. Data Files
-If process the data with the topup distortion correction (an optional procedure in Step 1), three input data files are required, each has voxel size 10X from the scanning file (i.e., use 10X when generating .nii files by Bruker2nifti):
+If the data will be processed with the topup distortion correction (an optional procedure in Step 1), three input data files are required, each has a voxel size 10X from the scanning file (i.e., use 10X when generating .nii files by Bruker2nifti):

     EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain timeseries
     EPI_forward0.nii(.gz), 3-dim: a 1 volume forward epi scan of the brain EPI_reverse0.nii(.gz), 3-dim: a 1 volume reverse epi scan of the same brain
-Note: The 3D volumes in above three .nii(.gz) files need to be in the same dimension and resolution.\
+Note: The 3D volumes in the above three .nii(.gz) files need to be in the same dimension and resolution.\
 --*If the EPI0.nii was scanned immediately after EPI_reverse0.nii, then the 1st volume of EPI0.nii can be extracted as EPI_forward0.nii.
 E.g.,*

 	fslroi EPI0 EPI_forward0 0 1